Sexual Misconduct ~ Texas Board of Nursing (BON)

 It’s important to note that even if the patient is the one who brings up inappropriate topics (such as dating or sex) or willingly initiates sexual contact, your response could be construed as a violation of boundaries and/or sexual misconduct.

-If you’ve been accused of sexual misconduct, this could have a lasting impact on your nursing license, your job, even your career.
+If you have been accused of sexual misconduct, this could have a lasting impact on your nursing license, your job, even your career.

 When it’s applied to nurses, the definition of “sexual misconduct” is broad, including these: